canonical/opensearch-operator/docs/how-to/upgrade/index.md

 :titlesonly:

 Perform a minor upgrade <perform-a-minor-upgrade>
-Recover from a rollback <recovering-from-a-rollback>
+Recover from a rollback <recover-from-rollback>
 ```